 Please note that the version available through a given package manager may be significantly outdated when compared to the current official OCIO release, so please verify the version you install is current.
 (Unfortunately, even two years after the introduction of OpenColorIO v2, several package managers continue to install OCIO 1.1.1.)

-If you only need the Python binding, the simplest solution is to take advantage of the pre-built wheels in the Python Package Index (PyPI) here.
+If you only need the Python binding and command-line tools, the simplest solution is to take advantage of the pre-built wheels in the Python Package Index (PyPI) here.
 It can be installed as follows, once you have Python installed.

 pip install opencolorio